WGBH-MLA/AAPB2/app/views/override/about-the-american-archive/projects/net-catalog/programs.md

 **The Serpent**: *Aired as an episode of [NET Playhouse](/about-the-american-archive/projects/net-catalog/series/net-playhouse).*<br/>
 **Seven Against Thebes**<br />
 **Seven Days Document**<br />
-**Seven Who Dared**: 1 hour program, produced by WGBH and initially distributed by NET in 1964.<br />
+**Seven Who Dared**: 1 hour program, produced by GBH and initially distributed by NET in 1964.<br />
 **The Sexual Offender: Safe to be at Large?**: produced in 1966 by KWSC-TV. *Aired as an episode of [Local Issue](/about-the-american-archive/projects/net-catalog/series/local-issue).*<br />
 **The Shepherds and the Magi**<br />
 **Shostakovich**: *Aired as an episode of [Fanfare](/about-the-american-archive/projects/net-catalog/series/fanfare).*<br/>